tangojo/SolidityDoJo/SafeTest/README.md

 # SafeTest
-SAFETEST is a Safemoon clone for testnet purposes.
+SAFETEST is a Safemoon clone for BSC testnet purposes.

 Inital deployment configuration:
 - _decimals = 9